-CEQ had borrowings from Queensland Treasury Corporation (QTC), Note 16 outlines the key terms and conditions of those borrowings.
+CEQ had borrowings from Queensland Treasury Corporation (QTC) for the financial year ending 2020.
+Note 16 outlines the key terms and conditions of those borrowings.

-The Department of Aboriginal and Torres Strait Island Partnerships (DATSIP) and CEQ have entered into a Memorandum of Understanding (MoU) in relation to the relevant roles and responsibilities by the parties including the use of the store buildings previously managed by DATSIP.
+The Department of Seniors, Disability Services and Aboriginal and Torres Strait Island Partnerships (DSDSATSIP) and CEQ have entered into a Memorandum of Understanding (MoU) in relation to the relevant roles and responsibilities by the parties including the use of the store buildings previously managed by DSDSATSIP.
 "The purpose of this MoU is to provide the parties with clear guidance for roles, responsibilities and costs attributable to functions and services provided or utilised by CEQ during the transition period."
-Under the MoU, CEQ has incurred costs in relation to the properties located at Doomadgee, Kowanyama, Pormpuraaw, Lockhart River and Palm Island communities.
-See Note 15.
+Under the MoU, CEQ has incurred costs in relation to the properties located at Doomadgee, Kowanyama, Pormpuraaw, Lockhart River and Palm Island communities (refer to Note 15).